yenne1345/yenne1345/README.md

 - 💡 I’m a sophomore at Denison
 - 💻 I'm a Computer Science and Data Analytics double major with a minor in Maths
-- 🌱 I’m currently learning Data System
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 📫 How to reach me: haiyennguyen1345@gmail.com
 - 😄 Pronouns: she/her/hers
 - 💡 Fun fact: I can sleep up to 12 hours a day